Ebendorferstraße 6/4, 1010 Vienna, phone +43 (0)1 402 53 41

 Make an appointment

-FINANCIALLY SUPPORTED BY THE IVF FUND
+FINANCIAL SUPPORT FROM THE IVF FUND

 The IVF Fund Act provides for the following conditions:

-• The couple must live in an upright marriage, registered partnership or marriage-like cohabitation.
+• The couple must live in an upright marriage, registered partnership or marriage-like cohabitation

 • Diagnosed female sterility, due to endometriosis, Fallopian tube obstruction or polycystic ovarian syndrome.